Selected Work

 Page load times at 8+ seconds, conversion rates

-declining, a database bloated to 400MB of transient
+declining, database bloated to 400MB of transient data

 Load time down to 2.1 seconds.
 Client reported a 35%